 Figure A-3 shows a rather even distribution of arrivals during easterly operations.
-There have been more aircraft joining at 15NM+ during Q1 2021, mainly due to the quieter airspace due to the third national lockdown and a higher proportion of straight-in approaches.
+There have been more aircraft joining at 15NM+ during Q1 2021, mainly due to the quieter airspace as a result of the third national lockdown and a higher proportion of straight-in approaches.

-In Q2, only 0.42% of aircraft joined ILS inside 8NM.
+In Q3, only 0.28% of aircraft joined ILS inside 8NM.